 Meanwhile, “public humanities” initiatives of many varieties along with humanities advocacy initiatives (ranging from nationally organized coalitions such as the National Humanities Alliance to grassroots initiatives such as 4Humanities.org, the parent initiative of the WhatEvery1Says project) have been active in communicating the value of the humanities to the public and its representatives in government and the media.

-WE1S adds uniquely to this broader field of research and advocacy by using digital humanities methods--mainly topic modeling--to analyze representations of the humanities in large numbers of public materials, especially journalistic media.
+WE1S adds uniquely to this broader field of research and advocacy by using digital humanities methods―mainly topic modeling―to analyze representations of the humanities in large numbers of public materials, especially journalistic media.
 If the Humanities Indicators project provides statistical research on the state of the humanities, WE1S provides the other half of the picture: discourse research on how the humanities are articulated in public and at crossover points between the public and the academy.

-Specifically, WE1S explores the following research hypotheses, which--depending on results--may lead to iterative, new, or alternative hypotheses:
+Specifically, WE1S explores the following research hypotheses, which―depending on results―may lead to iterative, new, or alternative hypotheses:

 That newspaper articles and other documents containing the literal phrases “humanities”, “liberal arts”, and “the arts” are likely places to look for focused discussion of the humanities (e.g., articles on the “humanities crisis”) and socially broad discussion of the humanities (e.g., articles on the humanities as part of personal life and general culture);